Georgia State University vs Idaho State University

 The Financial Comparison

-Ten years after enrollment, Georgia State University graduates earn a median of $47,384 compared to $45,608 at Idaho State University.
-The payback period is 16.5 years at Georgia State University versus 17.8 years at Idaho State University.
+Then look at what that buys.
+Ten years after enrollment, Georgia State University graduates earn a median $47,384 against $45,608 at Idaho State University.
+The cost earns itself back in 16.5 years at Georgia State University and 17.8 years at Idaho State University.

-Graduates leave Idaho State University with a median $20,039 in debt versus $20,903 at Georgia State University.
-The debt-to-earnings ratios are 0.55 and 0.57 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave Idaho State University owing a median $20,039 versus $20,903 at Georgia State University.
+Their debt-to-earnings ratios are 0.55 and 0.57 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers